Acerca de

 INFO

-My arts practice explores how nature is shifting in the face of climate change.
+My arts practice explores how our relationship with nature is changing in the face of climate breakdown.

 Throughout my career, I have worked with a wide range of cultural, environmental and educational organisations, including: